 Over the centuries, seven coronations of kings took place in Mainz Cathedral.
 The new building did not, however, survive the day of its consecration in August 1009 – a fire destroyed the edifice and it was only possible to use the cathedral again in 1036.
 That is why Willigis is buried in St. Stephen's.

-The triple nave Romanesque pillar basilica and the bronze door of the portal facing the market square were part of the original building, and the inscriptions on the ceremonial door actually refer to the constructor and the artist.
-The cathedral has a nave with two side aisles, two chancels and numerous side chapels.
+The triple nave Romanesque pillar basilica and the bronze door of the portal facing the market square were part of the original building, and the inscriptions on the ceremonial door actually refer to the builder and the artist.
+The cathedral has a nave with two side aisles, two chancels, and numerous side chapels.
 The west chancel with the High Altar is dedicated to St. Martin, the east chancel to St. Stephen.

 Mainz Cathedral is still almost completely enclosed by other buildings.
 The "cathedral mountain" of red sandstone that developed over the centuries stands out from the light-coloured stone of the Romanesque St. Gotthard's Chapel erected as the archbishop' private chapel by Archbishop Adalbert before 1137.
 A crucifix from the period of the Hohenstaufen emperors is kept there.
 Ignaz Michael Neumann, the son of the renowned Baroque architect Balthasar Neumann, built the cathedral houses on Leichhof, a former cemetery.
 Dating from 1778/79, they were built with stone roofs for fire safety.

 The east chancel with its walls of over two metres in thickness is the oldest part of the cathedral.
-Its crossing tower was partly destroyed in 1793 during the siege of Mainz and was rebuilt at the beginning of the 19th century.
+Its crossing tower was partially destroyed in 1793 during the siege of Mainz and was rebuilt at the beginning of the 19th century.
 The city architect Georg Moller designed a round iron dome, which was later removed in favour of a historicising pointed roof.
 The capitals of the portal facing Liebfrauenplatz were sculpted around 1100 by stone masons from Lombardy.
 In the 19th century, a crypt constructed in the style of the 11th century was discovered under the east chancel.

 The late Romanesque west chancel was built between 1200 and 1239.
 A Gothic belfry was added to its crossing tower in the 15th century.
-The carved Rococo choir stalls from 1767 were saved from sale by Joseph Ludwig Colmar, the then bishop who had been instated by Napoleon.
+The carved Rococo choir stalls from 1767 were saved from sale by Joseph Ludwig Colmar, the bishop at the time who had been instated by Napoleon.
 It was also Colmar who persuaded the French emperor not to demolish the cathedral after secularisation in 1803.

-The new crypt under the west chancel serves as a burial place for the bishops of Mainz since 1928.
+The new crypt under the west chancel has served as a burial place for the bishops of Mainz since 1928.
 Of the 84 bishops and archbishops who held office in Mainz since the time of Boniface, 45 are buried in the cathedral.
 The walls and columns of the church and the cloister feature many gravestones and monuments dating from the 11th to the 20th centuries.
 The often idealised portraits of the ecclesiastical dignitaries reflect the history of the diocese of Mainz.
 As the portrait gallery of Mainz Cathedral is exceptionally complete and well preserved, it has become one of the most popular treasures of the church.
-Unfortunately, none of the old wall paintings and stained glass windows has survived.
+Unfortunately, none of the old wall paintings and stained glass windows have survived.
 The murals in the nave, based on sketches by Philipp Veit who was influenced by the Nazarene movement, date from the 19th century.